 17. Permission required for cremation elsewhere

-No cremation shall be permitted elsewhere than at a crematorium except where permission is granted under this Part or, unless the Executive Director issues a direction pursuant to the powers vested in him under the Health Act 1911.
+No cremation shall be permitted elsewhere than at a crematorium except where permission is granted under this Part or, unless the Chief Health Officer issues a direction pursuant to the powers vested in him under the Health (Miscellaneous Provisions) Act 1911.

 [Regulation 17 amended in Gazette 29 Jun 1984 p.
-1781.]
+1781; 10 Jan 2017 p.
+247 and 249-50.]

 Part VI — Miscellaneous